 A warm, natural and communicative presence on the podium British conductor Helen Harrison inspires exciting and compelling performances from the artists she collaborates with from orchestras, opera companies and choirs.

-Helen is the Music Director and Conductor of the award winning Blackpool Symphony Orchestra, Preston Opera, Lytham St. Annes Choral Society and the Lancashire Youth Symphony Orchestra.
-She works regularly with ensembles including Leeds Conservatoire (including a Side By Side with the Orchestra of Opera North), Northern Opera Group, Outreach Opera, Wilmslow Symphony Orchestra and Salford Choral Society.
+Helen is the Music Director and Conductor of the award winning Blackpool Symphony Orchestra, Preston Opera, Lytham St. Annes Choral Society and previously the Lancashire Youth Symphony Orchestra.

 Helen read Music at Cambridge University and studied Conducting at the Royal Northern College of Music.
 She is coached and mentored by Jessica Cottis.

-Helen has recently returned from conducting in the Royal Opera House Women Conductors' International Masterclass held in July 2021 conducting the City of London Sinfonia.
+She recently participated in the Royal Opera House Women Conductors' International Masterclass (July 2021) conducting artists from the Royal Opera House and the City of London Sinfonia.
 In June 2021 she was invited by the Royal Philharmonic Society to work with the Royal Northern Sinfonia as one of four emerging conductors in a project to advance gender equality on the podium.
 James Murphy, CEO of the Royal Philharmonic Society commented, "We invite artist managers and colleagues who hire conductors to follow those participating."

 Selected for the inaugural Women Conductors Course in September 2018 run by the Royal Opera House, the Royal Philharmonic Society and the National Opera Studio Helen has subsequently taken part in a range of courses run by the Royal Opera House including 'Lockdown/SkillUp' sessions in June 2020 working with Sian Edwards, Alice Farnham and Jessica Cottis.